apatel978/Discord-Clone-XTalk/aa19-python-group-project/app/api/README.md

 ### Edit a Message

-Update and return an existing booking.
+Update and return an existing message.

 * Require Authentication: true
 * Require proper authorization: Message must belong to the current user